ilpropheta/ilpropheta.github.io/README.md

 - 2008
   - studied object oriented patterns (GoF and GRASP) for the first time
   - discovered Functional Programming: practiced with OCaml for a few months and taken an exam with full mark
-  - got my BSc in Computer Engineering
+  - got my BSc in Computer Engineering in Rome
-  - started MSc in Computer Engineering
+  - started MSc in Computer Engineering in Rome
 - 2009
-  - practiced with OpenGL and graphics programming
+  - used OpenGL for the first time and practiced graphics programming
   - written my first line of C++
 - 2010
   - used Qt and boost for the first time
+  - written a glsl shader for the first time
   - got my MSc in Computer Engineering in Rome
 - 2011
   - started a [professional blog](https://marcoarena.wordpress.com)